 Example -7: Feature Control To Establish A Datum ( Center Plane)

-Here in this example, the center plane of the cutout is the datum B. But the central plane has a perpendicular tolerance of .002 with respect to datum A.
+Here in this example, the center plane of the cutout is the datum B. But the central plane has a perpendicular tolerance of .002 concerning datum A.

 Example-9: Feature Control Frame For All Surfaces

-Example-10 Feature Control Frame Applicable To Certain Area Of Entities ( In Between)
+Example-10 Feature Control Frame Applicable To Certain Areas of Entities ( In Between)

 Frequently Asked Question On GD&T Feature Control Frame